05.07.23 ~ By Erin Silver

-If you love water activities, you’ll want to check out K.S.
-Watersports for a range of fun activities, including stand up paddleboard and kayak rentals, parasailing, catamaran tours, jet ski rentals and boat rentals.
-With several locations on the island to serve you, you can book your water adventure online or by phone.
-Activity options depend on the season, so you won’t be able to find whale watching tours until March, for example.
+If you love water activities, you’ll want to check out BDA Watersports for a range of fun activities, including stand up paddle-board and crystal clear kayak rentals, jet ski tours and boat rentals.
+Located in Somerset at Robertsons Marina, you can book your water adventure online or call (441) 234 0914.
+Activity options depend on the season.
 Whether you’re in a group, coming with your family or as a couple, great adventures await.

 Go down under with a visit to the Bermuda Underwater Exploration Institute

 The Bermuda Underwater Exploration Institute offers a range of interactive experiences for audiences of all ages.
 Check out the Ocean Discovery Centre’s exhibit Bermuda Triangle: Unlock the Secrets, the ultimate place to learn everything you ever wanted to know about the mystery of the Bermuda Triangle.
 There’s an exhibit called the World Renowned Private Shell Collection featuring over 1,200 unique shells from a privately owned collection.
 Meanwhile, the Living with the Ocean exhibit enables visitors to interact above and below the water with state-of-the art technology and an immersive Google Earth experience.
 There’s even a Shipwreck Gallery that dives deep into the stories that have made Bermuda the shipwreck capital of the world.

 Have fun in the sun on a pink sand beach